DillonDepeel/Cobol-Programming-Collection/README.md

 Recently, the COVID-19 pandemic has highlighted the importance of COBOL in maintaining critical business processes.
 In some cases, state governments have had to mobilize retired COBOL programmers to update their unemployment insurance systems in order to cope with the surge in claims caused by the pandemic.

+## Thanks To:
+* @matterofact
+  - Curating the program list For The COBOL Archive
+* @TheBigGermanGuy
+  - Added the Extensive Information About COBOL And Wrote The Majority of this Readme

+And Also To all the viewers and People who star this repository, I Appreciate Your Support!